animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 > See attached photo of the ID card.

 This has all been a lot of trouble for not even having a driveable car or job, and the bare minimum liability insurance.
 And mandatory, since I can't keep this car without a licence plate in my apartment complex, so I can't return the license plate to the DMV and cancel having insurance.
 And expensive, mostly manual, and redundant, full of bureaucratic landmines.
 For no benefit over a public nationalized auto-insurance program paid for by much smaller tax-dollars instead of insane flat-rate extortions.
 What if I got sick and missed the payments, or couldn't make the payments?
 Would they have charged me more?
 Would I have gone to jail?
 Just for owning a fully-paid-off (un-drivable) car?

+#

+The (archetype of the) Alderman prides himself in Auto Insurance.
+It’s a service that gives people what they need, right?
+There’s a whole system around it.
+“Everybody” agrees it’s not just paramount but also morally important.
+And yet, inspecting closer, it’s literally a flat tax to poor people that costs them oftentimes as much as their paychecks.
+The immorality is so extreme, considering that those poor people might actually *own* the car that they are being charged a subscription fee for, that it can’t even be described in this one paragraph.

+What can happen really is atrocious.
+And here is a case study from which some of the worst scenarios that this system creates can be extrapolated.

+Say I own a car that I fully paid-off.
+Say I keep that car in the apartment complex where I live.
+Say my insurance, due to some freak ambiguous accident, charges me $1200 for the next 6-month policy.
+Say my mom is poor, I have thousands of dollars of student debt that would default to her if I died, and I recently became unemployed, was suicidal, and sick.
+Say I can’t afford to pay that $1200 fee and there are no significantly better options.
+Say the car I own is un-drivable, but is repairable and worth too much to dispose.
+And say my apartment complex prohibits cars without license plates from being parked there.
+Say the law requires that license plates be returned to the DMV for any uninsured cars.

+Question: What happens to me for owning that car?

+Answer: I get arrested.

+Question: What might happen to my mom, who is poor, if, upon learning this threat, I commit suicide and she goes into debt?

+Answer: She gets arrested.

+It is feasibly possible for the existing law to arrest my mom for doing absolutely nothing except being poor.